Creating Exposed Rafter Tails

 • On the Structure panel:

-• Click OK to close the dialog and generate the roof.
+• Once all desired settings are specified, click OK to close the dialog and generate the roof.

-3. If a Question dialog appears, click Yes if you want to see the rafters displayed in the plan view, or click No if you don't want to see the rafters in the plan view.
+Note: You may be presented with one or more Question dialogs asking if you would like to turn on the display of the roof framing layers in the current view; click Yes if you want to see the rafters displayed in the active plan view, or click No if you don't want to see the rafters in the active plan view.

-5. Framing layers are not displayed in this type of camera view by default.
-To turn on roof rafters, select Tools> Layer Settings> Display Options and in the Layer Display Options dialog that opens:
+3. Framing layers are not displayed in this type of camera view by default.
+To turn on roof framing, select Tools> Layer Settings> Display Options and in the Layer Display Options dialog that opens:

-The Active Layer Display Options side window can also be used to toggle the display of layers on and off.
-For more information, please watch Video 5302: Active Layer Display Options Side Window.
+The Active Layer Display Options side window can also be used to toggle the display of layers on or off.
+For more information, please watch Video # 5302: Active Layer Display Options Side Window.

 • Verify that the correct Layer Set is selected.